128technology/docs/docs/concepts_ssr_idp.md

 ## Overview

-Intrusion Detection and Prevention (IDP) leverages the Juniper IDP Signature Database which provides state of the art protection against the most up-to-date vulnerabilities.
+Intrusion Detection and Prevention (IDP) leverages the Juniper IDP Signature Database, providing state of the art protection against the most up-to-date vulnerabilities.
 This database contains definitions of attack objects and application signatures defined in the form of IDP policy rules.
 By automatically downloading the latest definitions and application signatures, the SSR is able to provide cutting edge security solutions for your network.

 ## How It Works